stanleymay20/news-summarizer/README.md

 #### APIs and Environment Setup

-News API: Used to fetch news articles.
+**News API**: Used to fetch news articles.
 Register at News API to get your API key.

-Unsplash API: Used to fetch relevant images.
+**Unsplash API**: Used to fetch relevant images.
 Register at Unsplash Developers to get your access key.

-WordPress XML-RPC API: Used to post content on WordPress.
+**WordPress XML-RPC API**: Used to post content on WordPress.
 Make sure XML-RPC is enabled on your WordPress site.

 ## Deployment